1994 Michigan UFO event

-On March 8, 1994, multiple individuals reported a sighting of multiple UFOs in West Michigan, United States.
-The UFOs were described as resembling flickering Christmas lights, consisting of five or six objects, cylindrically shaped or circles with blue, red, white and green lights.
+On 8 March 1994, dozens of individuals reported sighting multiple UFOs in West Michigan, United States.
+The UFOs were described as resembling flickering Christmas lights, consisting of five to six cylindrical or circular objects with blue, red, white, and green lights.

 Radar data

-On March 11, press covered comments from the official in charge at the local National Weather Service office, who acknowledged radar data suggesting a "fast moving phenomenon" over Lake Michigan on March 8; He reported the sighting to the National UFO Reporting Center.
-He relayed eyewitness reports that featured "red and green sets of lights" which performed "some rather erratic movements at times".
-The sightings were reported to 9-1-1 and were observed by police and a National Weather Service radar at Muskegon County Airport.
+On 11 March, the press covered comments from the official in charge at the local National Weather Service office, who acknowledged radar data suggesting a "fast moving phenomenon" over Lake Michigan on 8 March.
+He reported the sighting to the National UFO Reporting Center, and relayed eyewitness reports that featured "red and green sets of lights" that performed "some rather erratic movements at times".
+The sightings were reported to 911 and were observed by police and a National Weather Service radar at Muskegon County Airport.

 Witnesses

-Reports of sightings of March 8 were followed by a subsequent "UFO flap".
-According to Chicago Tribune, in the aftermath, UFO sightings were reported by over 300 witnesses in 42 counties of Michigan (including Muskegon, Ottawa, Berrien and Allegan counties).
+Reports of sightings of 8 March were followed by a subsequent "UFO flap".
+According to Chicago Tribune, in the aftermath, UFO sightings were reported by over 300 witnesses in 42 counties of Michigan (including Muskegon, Ottawa, Berrien, and Allegan counties).

 Interpretations

-On March 20, experts from the National Weather Service dismissed the radar blips, noting their radar is designed to sense weather not aircraft.
+On 20 March, experts from the National Weather Service dismissed the radar blips, noting their radar was designed to sense weather, not aircraft.
 Press speculated that the sightings could have been caused by a top-secret US aircraft, though aviation experts expressed skepticism.
-Press similarly covered a psychologist who opined the sightings were caused by social contagion, likening them to apparitions of Mary the mother of Jesus in stains on a water tower.
-The Detroit Free Press reported that residents of the very-religious Holland, Michigan were interpreting the sightings as a biblical sign.
+Press similarly covered a psychologist who opined the sightings were caused by social contagion, likening them to various examples of subjective pareidolia and misinterpretation.
+The Detroit Free Press reported that residents of the very-religious Holland, Michigan, were interpreting the sightings as a biblical sign.

 Assessment by the Mutual UFO Network

-By March 20, the Mutual UFO Network spokesperson told press they had received over 100 UFO reports in lower Michigan since the initial sightings on March 8.
+By 20 March, the Mutual UFO Network spokesperson told press they had received over 100 UFO reports in lower Michigan since the initial sightings on 8 March.
 The group interviewed dozens of witnesses, but the event remains unexplained.
-The group claims to have ruled out most earthly explanations, such as a small plane, gas, blimp, weather balloon, satellite, shooting star, military aircraft or debris.
+The group claims to have ruled out most earthly explanations, such as a small plane, gas, blimp, weather balloon, satellite, shooting star, military aircraft, or debris.